I'm 55 With 10 Years Until Retirement, and I've Made $2 Million on Nvidia Stock. What Do I Do with It Now?

 No one can deny that both Intel and Cisco were cutting-edge companies at the time.
 Both were justifiably well respected.

 Once the dot-com boom went bust, both tech stocks got obliterated.
-Between the top in 2000 and the bottom in 2002, Intel and Cisco lost more than 80% of their value each… and the share price of both companies is still below their all-time highs from 2000.
-Twenty-five years later!
+From the top in 2000 to the bottom in 2002, Intel and Cisco lost more than 80% of their value each … and the share price of both companies is still below their all-time highs from 2000 — 25 years later.

 Both companies continued to produce excellent, mission-critical hardware and enjoyed fantastic growth rates for years to follow.
 It didn't matter.
 The impressive business performance wasn't enough to justify the stock valuations, so the shares slumped.